zooniverse/mapping-viz-tools/README.md

 # Mapping Viz Tools
 Tools to Visualize Floating Forest Classifications

+Be sure to check out [Zoomapper](https://github.com/zooniverse/zoomapper), which serves custom mbtiles for this app to consume.

 ## Available Scripts

 In the project directory, you can run: